ismailshak/BrickBreaker/README.md

 ![Shrink Paddle](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/shrink.png "Shrink Paddle")

 Although not a power up, so to speak, this will shrink your paddle down to just the metal edges.
-Be careful not pick them up.
-If you thrive under pressure, this might be for you.
+Be careful not to pick them up.
+Unless you're a thrill seeker, then this might be for you.

 ### Score